 Special inspections are required for the manufacture, installation, fabrication, erection, or placement of components where special expertise is required to ensure compliance with design documents and referenced standards.
 Such inspections may be required to be continuous or periodic, depending on the critical nature of the process and whether the inspector can determine compliance without being present during the entire process.
 Testing and sample gathering take place to be certain that materials that are to be covered by other construction, such as soils work, footings, or structural elements, are determined to meet design and code criteria before they are covered up.
 Special inspection does not take the place of structural observation, which is the visual observation of the construction process for the structural system.
-Conversely, such observation does not take the place of special inspection, as observations by their nature are periodic and not continuous.
-The definition of structural observation in Chapter 2 specifically states that it does not waive responsibilities for special inspections required by §1705.
+Conversely, such observation does not take the place of special inspection, as observations by their nature are periodic and not continuous. § 1704 has requirements for structural observations under specified condtions.
+The definition of structural observation in Chapter 2 specifically states that it does not waive responsibilities for special inspections required by § 1705.